 5. The use of cables and chains for the lifting of trees is prohibited.
-Trees are to be lifted using nylon straps a minimum of 4" in width.
-Wrap trunks to protect from scraping and scarring. .
-The 'choke' strapping method for lifting trees is prohibited.
+Trees are to be lifted using nylon straps a minimum of 4" in on plans.

-Limit the amount of plants to be installed per day to those that can adequately be watered in the same day.
-9. Carefully remove containerized plants from their cans to avoid breaking the rootball.
-Containers should only be removed immediately prior to installation and plants should be immediately watered after placement.
-10. Remove burlap and cut steel baskets from at least the top third of the rootball for all B&B material.
-Remove wire baskets to a
+- Do not drop plant material Limit the amount of plants to be installed per day to those that can adequately be watered in the same day.
+Carefully remove containerized plants from their cans to avoid breaking the rootball.
+Containers should only be removed immediately prior to installation and plants should be immediately watered after placement. - 10.
+Remove burlap and cut steel baskets from at least the top third of the rootball for all B&B material.
+Remove wire baskets to a minimum depth of 18".
 11. Plant material must be installed at correct elevation in relation to finish grade as indicated on the planting details after settling.
 Plants set at incorrect elevations will need to be raised or lowered accordingly at no additional cost to the owner.

 12. Planting pits for trees and shrubs must be excavated to the dimensions specified on the planting details.
 Following planting area immediately surrounding plant is to be tamped firm and use water jet technique to remove all air pockets repeating as required.

 13. Apply re-wetting agent to the surface of all plant pits for trees and shrubs per manufacturer's recommendations.
 14. Apply shredded hardwood mulch in even layer to a 3" depth.
 Mulch must be pulled off the base of all plant material.
 15. Continuously monitor status of installed materials and make modifications, clean-ups and replacements as required.